kingcobra2468/audiomd/README.md

 Content scrappers are intended at working with a Youtube video.
 The Youtube video will be download and put in the specified output directory on the local machine.

 #### **Youtube-dl Scrapper**
 This scrapper is based on the youtube-dl project.
 The scrapper is an api-based scrapper and requires no addtional configuration by the user.
+This scrapper is could be included as **'youtube_dl'**.

 #### **YTmp3 Scrapper**
 This scrapper is a selenium wrapper over ytmp3.cc website.
 Since this is a web-based scrapper, it will require Selenium to be [configured](#setup-for-selenium-based-scrappers).
+This scrapper is could be included as **'ytmp3'**.

 ### **Metadata Scrappers**
 Metadata scrappers work by collecting additional metadata for a given youtube video by doing looked up based on the video title(unless overrided by the user).

 #### **Deezer Scrapper**
 This scrapper is a Deezer metadata wrapper which offers various metadata for a given song title.
 This scrapper requires the creation of a Rapid API account, and for the [generation of an API access key](#setup-for-deezer-metadata-scrapper).
+This scrapper is could be included as **'deezer'**.

 ## **CommandLine options for `run.py`**
 Use only one or the two.
 File flag has dominance in the case of both flags being accidently used.
 - `-u/--url` URL for yt video to be downloaded.
 Flags could be repeated as internally a list is created of all the links.
-Additionally, an optional Deezer title could be provided through a **","** (comma) delimeter for improving query results for Deezer's search query.
+Additionally, an optional Deezer title could be provided through a **","** (comma) delimiter for improving query results for Deezer's search query.
 - `-f/--file` File that holds onto all of the yt video links.
-Additionally, on the same line as url link, an optional Deezer title could be provided through a **","** (comma) delimeter for improving query results for Deezer's search query.
+Additionally, on the same line as url link, an optional Deezer title could be provided through a **","** (comma) delimiter for improving query results for Deezer's search query.